DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 ### ADO.NET integrations can be disabled individually

 In version 1.x, you could disable automatic instrumentation of all ADO.NET integrations using the `AdoNet` integration ID.
-From version 2.0, this integration ID has been removed and replaced with the following integration IDs:
+From version 2.0, you can now also disable specific integrations using the following integration IDs:

 * `MySql`
 * `Npgsql` (PostreSQL)